 Social Security was introduced in 1935 to make sure the country’s elderly would have an income after they finished working.
-The same system is still in place today, with 64,384 million people receiving social security benefits as of February 2015, according to the Social Security Administration,.
-The system provides income, a huge advantage to those who receive benefits, but it also has some disadvantages.
+The same system is still in place today, with close to 67.7 million people receiving social security benefits as of September 2018, according to the Social Security Administration.
+The system provides income – a huge advantage to those who receive benefits – but it also has some disadvantages.

 Age Affects Benefits